Robert Schwentke: Life and career

+In 2007, he was set to direct the thriller Runaway Train, about a railway worker trying to stop an unmanned, toxic-gas-laden train from destroying a city.
+However, the project was later realised by Tony Scott in 2010 under the title Unstoppable.
+Schwentke also considered directing The Deep Blue Goodbye, based in John D. MacDonald's novel about a modern Robin Hood who demands hefty payments for his services.
+He ultimately declined both projects in order to direct 2009's The Time Traveler's Wife, based on the best-selling novel, starring Eric Bana and Rachel McAdams.
+That same year, Schwentke directed the pilot episode of Fox's Lie to Me.

 In 2008, Summit Entertainment optioned Red, the 2003 graphic novel thriller by writer Warren Ellis and artist Cully Hamner, as a feature film.
 Schwentke directed the film, Red, from a script by Whiteout screenwriters Erich and Jon Hoeber, and the adaptation was produced by Lorenzo di Bonaventura and Mark Vahradian of Transformers.
 Principal photography began in January 2010 in Toronto and Louisiana with stars Bruce Willis and Morgan Freeman.
+The star-studded mix of action and comedy was a box office hit and earned a Golden Globe nomination for Best Motion Picture - Musical or Comedy.

 Schwentke directed the action-comedy crime film R.I.P.D., based on the comic book Rest in Peace Department by Peter M. Lenkov.
 The film starred Ryan Reynolds as Nick Walker and Jeff Bridges as Roycephus Pulsipher.
-R.I.P.D. was released on July 19, 2013 in the United States by Universal Pictures.
-Schwentke said in 2018 that he regretted making R.I.P.D. due to differences with the studio and that he had never watched the final film, saying it "wasn't in the end what the studio wanted".
-He directed The Divergent Series: Insurgent, the sequel to Divergent, which was released on March 20, 2015.
-He directed Part 1 of Allegiant, the two-part finale to the series, with a script by Noah Oppenheim.
+R.I.P.D. was released on 19 July 2013 in the United States by Universal Pictures.
+While the supernatural cop comedy received negative reviews and disappointed at the box office, it later gained a cult following and found success on streaming platforms, topping Netflix's Top 10 List in 2023.

+In 2015, Schwentke directed The Divergent Series: Insurgent, the sequel to Divergent, which was released on 20 March 2015.
+He also directed Part 1 of Allegiant, the two-part finale to the series, with a script by Noah Oppenheim.

-Schwentke directed the G.I.
-Joe spin-off film centered around Snake Eyes, which stars Henry Golding and was released in 2021.
+In 2016, Schwentke shot The Captain (Der Hauptmann) in Poland and Germany, starring Max Hubacher.
+The bitingly dark and blackly comedic war drama, based on the true confidence trick of Wehrmacht soldier Willi Herold, premiered at the Toronto International Film Festival (TIFF) to critical acclaim.
+It was later screened at the San Sebastián Film Festival in September 2017 and released in Germany in March 2018.
+The film won multiple awards, including the FIPRESCI Prize at the Vilnius International Film Festival, and was nominated for five categories at the 2018 German Film Awards.